MicrosoftDocs/power-automate-docs/articles/android.md

 Following are the known limitations for the mobile app for Android:

-- This version doesn't support geofencing (location-based trigger).
+- Geofencing (location-based trigger) isn't supported.
+This was formerly a preview feature and wasn't generally available.

-- This version doesn't support flow creation and editing in this version; customers told us that they prefer to create and edit in the portal.
-If you need to create or edit on the go, you can log in to Power Automate on your mobile’s browser.
+- Flow creation and editing aren't supported.
+Customers told us that they prefer to create and edit in the web portal when building or changing flows.
+If you’re on the go and need to create or edit, you can log into Power Automate on your mobile’s browser.

 ## Supported tasks for the mobile app for Android